mscaudill/tabbed/paper/paper.md

 Nevertheless, users can expect to read millions of cells from DSV in just a few seconds with tabbed.

-![Comparison of number of cells type casted per second between Tabbed and Pandas for DSVs composed of floats (left) or mixed types (right).
-The conversion engine for Pandas was chosen to be "python" for a fair comparison with Tabbed's python implementation.
-Black circles and error bars are the mean and standard deviation across 30 trials.\label{fig: figure2}](figure2.png)
+![Tabbed's read speed comparisons.
+Left: Comparison of number of cells casted per second between Tabbed and Pandas for DSVs composed of floats or mixed types.
+The conversion engine for Pandas was chosen to be "python".
+Right: Tabbed's read speed as a function of the number of filters applied to each row during reading.
+In both panels black circles and error bars are the mean and standard deviation across 30 trials.
+These comparisons were carried out on a single 2.4 GHz Intel Core i5-6300U processor. \label{fig: figure2}](figure2.png)

-To further understand the performance of tabbed's reading, we tested how filtering the rows with value conditions impacts the read speed.
-The right panel of \autoref{fig: figure2} shows
+To further understand the performance of tabbed's reading, we tested how value-based filtering of the rows with multiple filters impacts the read speed.
+The right panel of \autoref{fig: figure2} shows the read speed as a function of the number of filters applied to each data row.
+The left-most point is the baseline with no filters.
+We measure an approximately 2% reduction in speed for each new filter added.

 # Conclusion
+DSV files are heavily used to store data across many disciplines.
+Tabbed's four features; structural detection, automatic type casting, value-based filtering and iterative row reading paired with a simple and deeply tested interface make automated reading of these highly variable files possible.

 # Acknowlegements
 We thank Brad Sheppard for constructive discussions about testing Tabbed and